ju-mihaylova/forex-trading-app/README.md

+You can view the project at https://forex-rates-react.netlify.app.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts